 I’m not doing that anymore for one simple reason: it’s data puke.

 There’s a real disconnect between what podcast stats tell us and what business-focused podcasters really want/need to know.
 And as I’ve said previously, IAB 2.0 compliant stats won’t help the owners of most business-focused podcasts.
 Note also that I'm not complaining about the accuracy of current stats (though I do have some questions about the accuracy).
-Remember that IAB stands for Internet Advertising Bureau.
+Remember that IAB stands for the Internet Advertising Bureau.
 They exist so advertisers can get an accurate counting of downloads to measure the reach of their ads.
 Well… none of my clients run advertisements.
 All of my clients are business-focused.
 They're using their podcast to influence people in an effort to (hopefully) cause, at some point, a business outcome.
 And while you could make an argument that more people listening to a podcast will create the opportunity for more business outcomes… I feel that’s a bit of a stretch.
 And a bit too obfuscated.

 I admit that I’m struggling to find the answer to this.
 I'm trying to get to is a set of universally acceptable metrics that tell the businesses behind these podcasts how they're doing, and how those metrics directly impact their business.